blackberry/Ripple-UI/README.md

 ## Build Commands

-    jake

-This will build ripple to the pkg/ folder.
-In that folder there is a web directory and a chromium directory.

-To test ripple as an extension in chrome/chromium just load the chromium folder as an unpacked extension.

     jake -T

-This will describe all the available commands for building and running the tests
+This will describe all the available commands for building and running the tests.

-## Running Inside Other Web Browsers
+## Running Inside The Browser

 Ripple is (by-design) browser agnostic, and is able to run inside any web browser (with disabled web security).

+`jake` will build ripple to the pkg/ folder.
+In that folder there is a web directory and a chromium directory.

+To test ripple as a Chrome/Chromium Browser extension just load the chromium folder as an unpacked extension.

+To serve ripple as a standalone web app, you just place pkg/web in the root of your webserver.

-To get it running inside Chrome you should start it with these [command line](http://www.chromium.org/developers/how-tos/run-chromium-with-flags) flags:
+To get ripple running as a standalone web app in Chrome/Chromium, you should start it with these [command line](http://www.chromium.org/developers/how-tos/run-chromium-with-flags) flags:

     --app=http://path/to/ripple-ui/pkg/web
     --disable-web-security
     --user-data-dir=/path/to/dummy/profile

+## CLI &amp; NPM Package

+To use the CLI:

+    jake build
+    node bin/cli --help

+Or if you want to install it (globally) as an npm package, then:

+    jake build
+    npm install -g .
+    ripple --help

 ## Code Guidelines